chaitanyarahalkar/Challenges/PHP-Type-Juggling/explanation.md

-## Type Juggling
+## Problem: Juggling Code

 PHP suffers from the type juggling vulnerability.
-More information can be found [here].(https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Type%20Juggling)
+Can you exploit it <a href="https://vast-stream-67888.herokuapp.com/" target="_BLANK">here</a>?

+## Hint:
+Type Juggling.
+The starting bits of the hash and the hashing algorithm used have a significance.

+## Explanation:

-Since the password is compared to a hash that starts with '0e', PHP interprets this as hash as a floating point number.
+Since the password is compared to a hash that starts with '0e', PHP interprets this hash as a floating point number.

-The trick here is to find a string that generates a hash that begins with '0e' and is of the same hashing algorithm as the supplied has.
+The trick here is to find a string that generates a hash that begins with '0e' and is of the same hashing algorithm as the supplied hash.

-Hint: Type Juggling

-Flag: lakshya_CTF{7yp3_ju66l1n6_5cr3w3d_up}
+Flag: `lakshya_CTF{7yp3_ju66l1n6_5cr3w3d_up}`